We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Transient receptor potential vanilloids (TRPVs): TRPV receptors play an important role in pain signaling.
 CBD blocks these receptors, which can lead to pain-relieving effects.

 People can apply CBD cream to their skin like any other topical product, but it is important to follow the instructions on the product packaging.
-Plus, a person should perform a patch test before using CBD cream on their skin.
+Plus, a person should perform a patch test before using a new CBD cream on their skin.
 If they experience a reaction to the product, they should stop using it and contact a doctor.
 Reactions can include skin itching, redness, or inflammation.

 Generally, people tolerate CBD well.
 However, the